jankaszel/hyperwell-thesis/chapters/digital-annotations.md

 ## Distributed Systems and Data Ownership

+> Although they let you access your data anywhere, all data access must go via the server, and you can only do the things that the server will let you do.
+In a sense, you don’t have full ownership of that data --- the cloud provider does.
+In the words of a bumper sticker: “There is no cloud, it’s just someone else’s computer.” [@kleppmann2019]

 _TODO:_ Take on how hypertext systems have been considered earlier (less monopolistic?) and how the distribution of data plays along with data ownership.
 Even further, establish the notion of a separation between institutional and personal data (along with the ownership question).
 Solid by @mansour2016 will surely help to support this hypothesis (technically).
+Solid, however, builds upon Web ID and RFD, among other standards issued by the W3C.
+Within the Web, IDs still are tied to servers, which again most people aren't able to provide for themselves.

-Annotations are social---commonly, annotations are personal notes onto something, and annotations are rarely public.
+Annotations are of a personal, and even a social nature---commonly, annotations are personal notes onto something, and annotations are rarely public.

-## Issues of Digital Walled Gardens

 _TODO:_ Cite @srnicek2017 with issues of 'digital walled gardens' and, more generally, platforms.

+_TODO:_ Make a stretch towards the distinction of _personal_ and _institutional_ data.

 ## Prospects of Linked Data